Classic posologyr models

 - The names of the endpoints are flexible, but they must be consistent with the names of the error models and their parameters.

-The differential function d/dt(AUC) = Cc;
+The differential function d/dt(AUC) = Cc; is needed for

-the optimization function poso_dose_auc()
+the optimization function poso_dose_auc().

 ppk_model = rxode2::rxode({